worldbank/GeospatialFCVcollateral/index.md

 # Enhancing FCV Operations with Geospatial ICT Tools - Course Resource Page

-On this site you can find additional resources that accompany the World Bank's [Enhancing FCV Operations with Geospatial ICT Tools](www.google.com) online course.
-The course materials and supplementary resources below support the use of novel data, like [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile) in global development projects and data products.
+On this site you can find additional resources to accompany the World Bank's [Enhancing FCV Operations with Geospatial ICT Tools](www.google.com) online course.
+These course materials and supplementary resources support the use of novel data, like [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile) in global development projects and data products.
 Most of the resources are in English, you can "<a href="#french_course_materials">click here to jump to the French materials located at the bottom of the page.</a>

-The **Geospatial and ICT tools in FCV** course was developed by the World Bank's Development Data Group along with internal and external partners.
-For questions related to course, please contact the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank).
+The **Geospatial and ICT tools in FCV** course was developed by the World Bank's Development Data Group in collaboration with operational and external partners.
+For questions regarding the course, please contact the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank).

 <button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Enhancing FCV Operations with Geospatial ICT Tools Course</button>